Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Graph Models with Bounded Expansion

 In the remainder of this section, we work towards a proof of Theorem~\ref{thm:conf-chunglu-char}.
-Ultimately, our approach couples the density of shallow minors for graphs with degree distribution~$D$ to the density of subgraphs of a random graph with distribution~$\eta D$, where~$\eta$ is an appropriate scaling factor.
-This factor ultimately traces back to the value of the sum $ \sum_{d = 1}^{\Delta} \frac{1}{d^{\gamma-2}} $ which is a constant for~$\gamma > 3$, roughly $\log \Delta$ for~$\gamma = 3$ and around~$\Delta^{3-\gamma}$ for~$\gamma < 3$.
-We will make use of the following asymptotic bound for such sums.
+Ultimately, our approach relates the density of shallow minors for graphs with degree distribution~$D$ to the density of subgraphs of a random graph with distribution~$\eta D$, where~$\eta$ is an appropriate scaling factor.
+This factor traces back to the value of the harmonic sum $ \sum_{d = 1}^{\Delta} \frac{1}{d^{\gamma}} $ which is a constant for~$\gamma > 1$, roughly $\log \Delta$ for~$\gamma = 1$ and approximately~$\Delta^{1-\gamma}$ for~$\gamma < 1$.
+We will make use of the following simple bounds for harmonic sums.